 This guide describes in detail how to add an external AWS S3 bucket as storage to Accurate Video, and how to ingest files from this storage as assets in Accurate Video.
+The guide will cover,

 The first step is to create a new user in AWS IAM (Identity and Access Management).
 The user will be used by the Accurate Video system to get access to the files located in the S3 bucket.
 By creating a new user, we can control and limit the access for this specific user, and it makes it easy to revoke or delete access in the future, should it be required.

 Go to the AWS IAM page, and click on users.
 Click on “create user”.
 Give it a name that you will remember and enable the “programmatic access” checkbox.

 Click to the next step of the user creation wizard.

 On the second screen, specific permissions can be given to the user.
 In this case, no permissions should be given to the user, so make sure the user is not added to any groups or that any permissions are set.